 Sergeant Baker has over 31 years of law enforcement experience working as a Correctional Officer, Correctional Probation Officer and the last 23 years with the Jacksonville Sheriff’s Office.

 Since joining the Jacksonville Sheriff’s Office, Sergeant Baker has worked in patrol and as a detective in the Burglary Unit, the Auto Theft Unit, the Aggravated Battery Unit, and the Homicide Unit.
 Sergeant Baker was promoted to Sergeant in 2009 and supervised a patrol squad and a Task Force while in the Patrol Division.
-Sergeant Baker has also supervised a Burglary Squad and currently supervises the Economic Crimes Unit in the Homeland Security and Investigations Division.
-Additionally he is a member of an All Hazard Incident Management Team with the Sheriff’s Office.
+Sergeant Baker has also supervised squads in the Burglary Unit, the Economic Crimes Unit, and the Violent Crimes Unit in the Homeland Security and Investigations Division.
+Additionally, he is a member of an All Hazard Incident Management Team with the Sheriff’s Office.

 Sergeant Baker is a nationally recognized presenter on crisis/hostage negotiation topics, has been instrumental in developing numerous crisis/hostage scenarios and curriculum, and has served as facilitator and judge at regional and national crisis negotiation competitions throughout the United States.

 Sergeant Baker has a BS degree in Criminal Justice from Eastern Kentucky University and currently resides in Jacksonville, FL.